Wednesday, April 16, 2014

 Muse about Music

-tuneful music has arisen towards curbing disruptive and abusive behaviors.
+Music is part of our lives.
+It is the friend and comforter of one's life.
+Influential and tuneful music has helped curb disruptive and abusive behaviors.
 It entertains us.
-Many juvenile people in and around the world are going to musical concerts and are glued to iPods, tapes, and TV shows.
-They memorize and hum songs, oldies too do; inside the bus, in the bathroom, and many other places music humming can be heard.
+Many young people around the world attend musical concerts and remain glued to iPods, tapes, and TV shows.
+They memorize and hum songs—oldies do as well.
+Inside buses, in bathrooms, and in many other places, the sound of humming can be heard.

 We must explore.